ReasonOCamlIndia/reason-ocaml-india.github.io/blog/2024-06-16-html-canvas-continued-2.md

 ### Abstractions that turn functions into lego blocks

 As we started with the tutorial, we ran into the `option` type.
 Some of us were immediately reminded of monads.
 We decided to digress and revisit the topic.
 Here' what came out of it.
+(Thank you, Patatruder for the snippet).

 ```ocaml
 let ( let* ) = Result.bind